ellatrix/micrograd/docs/3-0-makemore-MLP.md

 Now we'll initialize the weights and biases for the MLP.

 <script>
+hyperParameters.neurons = 100;
-export const neurons = 100;
+const { embeddingDimensions, blockSize, neurons } = hyperParameters;
 export const W1Data = random( [ embeddingDimensions * blockSize, neurons ] );
 export const b1Data = random( [ neurons ] );
 </script>

 But how can we multiply these matrices together?
-We must re-shape the CX matrix.
+We must re-shape (essentially flatten) the CX matrix so that the embeddings for each character in the block size forms a single row.

 <script>
+const { embeddingDimensions, blockSize } = hyperParameters;
 export const CXReshaped = new FloatMatrix( CX, [ X.shape[ 0 ], embeddingDimensions * blockSize ] );
 </script>

-Now we can multiply the matrices.
+Now we can multiply the matrices, add the biases, and apply the element-wise tanh activation function.
+This forms the hidden layer.

 <script>
 export const h = await matMul( CXReshaped, W1Data );